C2SM/c2sm.github.io/docs/models/icon/usage.md

 ```bash
 cd run && sbatch ./exp.mch_ch_lowres.run
 ```
 You may need to adjust the account in the runscript to match your permissions.
-Alternatively, you can include `--account <my_account_id>` in the `sbatch` command.
+Alternatively, you can include `--account=<my_account_id>` in the `sbatch` command.

+!!! info

+    The data pool on `santis` is currently not in a persistent location, and you may not have access privileges.
+    Therefore, you may not be able to run the test cases at this time.
+    As soon as this is fixed, we will update this page accordingly.

 ## Input data